covjson/specification/spec.md

 - A spatial CRS applies to the members `"x"`, `"y"`, and `"z"` in that axis order and defines the reference system, units, and value type. (**TODO** is this correct?)
 - A temporal CRS applies to the member `"t"` and defines the reference system, units, and value type. (**TODO** is this correct?)
 - In the context of `"x"`, `"y"`, `"z"`, `"t"`, *coordinate value* refers to a value that has the corresponding CRS value type.
-- If a member `"x"`, `"y"`, `"z"`, or `"t"` is an array of coordinate values, then the values in that array must be ordered monotonically according to their ordering relation defined by the used CRS (**FIXME**).
+- If a member `"x"`, `"y"`, `"z"`, or `"t"` is an array of coordinate values, then, if not otherwise defined, the values in that array must be ordered monotonically according to their ordering relation defined by the used CRS (**FIXME**).
 Whenever the terms "monotonically increasing" or "monotonically decreasing" are used, the ordering relation as defined by the corresponding CRS shall be used.
 - If not defined, the default spatial CRS is used.
 - If not defined, the default temporal CRS is used.
 - The default spatial CRS is the geographic CRS CRS84 (http://www.opengis.net/def/crs/OGC/1.3/CRS84), with `"x"` longitude, `"y"` latitude, `"z"` altitude above the WGS84 reference ellipsoid, longitude and latitude units of decimal degrees and altitude units of metres, and all values being numbers.